mughalHaider/PolicyKhata-Policies/readme.md

-# PolicyKhata
+# Rate Book

-PolicyKhata is an **Insurance Calculator App** that helps users quickly calculate premiums, maturity values, and rider details.
+Rate Book is an **Insurance Calculator App** that helps users quickly calculate premiums, maturity values, and rider details.
 Users can enter client and nominee details, generate PDF reports of their calculations, and share them instantly.

 ## Features
 - Calculate insurance premium, maturity, and riders